 Investor HAL eyes $4.7 bln takeover of Dutch dredger Boskalis

-AMSTERDAM, March 10 (Reuters) - Dutch investor HAL HLAN.AS on Thursday said it intends to buy dredger Boskalis BOSN.AS in a deal that would value the Dutch company at 4.2 billion euros ($4.7 billion).
+AMSTERDAM, March 10 (Reuters) - Dutch investor HAL Holding Nv HLAN.AS on Thursday said it would launch an offer to buy dredging and marine services firm Boskalis BOSN.AS in a deal that would value the Dutch company at 4.2 billion euros ($4.7 billion).

+Boskalis's Smit Salvage division is well known for its rescue operations, notably playing an important role in the re-floating of the Ever Given in the Suez Canal last year.

-HAL, which already owns 46.2% of Boskalis, said it would offer 32.50 euros per share, a premium of 28% on Boskalis' closing price on Wednesday.
+HAL, which already owns 46.2% of Boskalis, said it would offer 32.50 euros per share, a premium of 28% to Boskalis' closing price of 25.30 euros on Wednesday.

 ($1 = 0.9038 euros)